-Policies work as a guiding set of principles for the management of affairs.
+Policies work as a guiding set of principles for the management of affairs and delivery of childcare and its services.
+Policies and followed by procedures implemented by Centre and we welcome families to interact and give feedback to policies and procedures.

 They give a definitive course of action and embrace general goals and acceptable procedures.
 Please view the policy book for all available policies.
 It is vital that families are aware of any policies affecting them and the childcare department.